 Email is my all-time favorite tool in my CLV marketing toolbelt.

 Wanna know why?
-Email marketing averages an ROI of $38 for every $1 spent.
+Email marketing has an average ROI of $42 earned for every $1 spent.

 Here’s the thing – general email broadcasts/updates typically don’t work.
 Emails that are relevant to the recipient drive 18 times more revenue than general broadcast emails.